Laser World title for Philipp Buhl of Germany

 Laser legend, 47-year-old Robert Scheidt, who qualified for the Gold Fleet, finished in 42nd place after becoming ill and failing to sail on the final day.

 Scheidt, won gold in the Laser at Atlanta 1996 and Athens 2004 and silver behind Sir Ben Ainslie in 2000.
-He also won Olympic silver and bronze medals in the Star class
+He also won Olympic silver and bronze medals in the Star class.

+The Laser selection is the final outstanding sailing selection for Team GB at Tokyo 2020.
+Sailing team selection is made by the RYA Olympic Selection Committee, comprising of:

+Jarrod Simpson (Chair), Rob Andrews, Sarah Gosling, Saskia Clark, Lucy Macgregor, Leigh McMillan, Ian Walker (RYA) Mark Robinson (RYA) and Carla Stanley (Chair of Racing).

 Laser men – World Championship final after 6 Gold Fleet races (124 entries)